linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

         sudo docker save <YOUR_DOCKERHUB_USERNAME>/nodeapp-prod:latest | gzip > nodeapp-prod-golden.tar.gz

-8. Do some clean-up stop both containers, use `sudo -i` if necessary.
+8. Do some clean-up.
+Stop both containers, use `sudo -i` if necessary.

         sudo docker stop test-image nodeapp-dev

-9. And finally prune your system.
+9. And finally, prune your system.

         sudo docker system prune -f

 You just finished the entire "Build - Test - Deploy" process for this fictional web application.
-It's time to automate it.
+Now it's time to automate it.

 ## Install Jenkins and Blue Ocean Plugin